Personal profile

 Supervisory Interests

-Rebecca supervises students researching contemporary British History.
-She has particular expertise in the history of housing, the politics of twentieth and twenty first century Britain, the history of sexuality and gender, and the impact of war on society.
-She works with students across social, political, cultural and economic history and with students specialising in politics, sociology or philosophy who want to incorporate historical analysis into their research.
+Rebecca supervises doctoral students working on modern and contemporary British history.
+She has particular expertise in the history of housing, the politics of twentieth and twenty-first century Britain, the history of gender and sexuality, and the impact of war on society.

 Knowledge exchange